jbarratt/serialized-hugo/content/post/2021/minecraft_server_docker/index.md

 It all started really innocently.

->>> Eldest Child: Hey Dad, can you set me up a vanilla Minecraft server for my friends and I?
+> **Eldest Child**: Hey Dad, can you set me up a vanilla Minecraft server for my friends and I?
->>>
+>
->>> Me: I'm sure that won't be too painful.
+>**Me**: I'm sure that won't be too painful.
->>>
+>
->>> **...
+> **...
 ONE GOOGLE LATER ...**

-Just run this docker command in the terminal and ...
+I just ran this docker command in the terminal and ...
 ```
 $ docker run -d -p 25565:25565 -v /home/jbarratt/data/minecraft:/data --name mc -e EULA=TRUE --restart always itzg/minecraft-server
 ```

 ... it worked!
-Minecraft server was up and running on our home machine, a silentand bulletproof [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html) which has been my utility server for years.
+Minecraft server was up and running on our home machine, a silent and bulletproof [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html) which has been my utility server for years.

 I'd found [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server), a really complete and excellent wrapper for Minecraft by [Geoff Bourne](https://itzg.github.io).
 It supports not just vanilla Minecraft, but a dizzying array of other ways you can run it, with different server implementations, mod types, and more.

 Geoff also has created some other tooling I'm using, like [docker-mc-backup](https://github.com/itzg/docker-mc-backup), that we'll get into as well.
 A massive thanks to him and the contributors to that family of open source projects, it's been a lifesaver.

 So, it's really easy to be up and running!
-I just had to forward a port through our gateway, and he and his friends were happily both mining AND crafting.
+I just had to forward a port through our gateway, and my son and his friends were happily both mining AND crafting, with literally one command line entered.

 Let's unpack the docker command a bit more to see what it actually does: